splunk/kafka-connect-splunk/README.md

 	> Note: The below topics should be created by Kafka Connect when deploying the Splunk Connector.
 If the Kafka Connect cluster **does not have permission** to create these topics, create these manually before starting Kafka Connect cluster.

     ```
-	group.id=splunk-kafka-connect-hec-sink    # consumer group id of Kafka Connect, which is used to form a Kafka Connect cluster
+	group.id=kafka-connect-splunk-hec-sink    # consumer group id of Kafka Connect, which is used to form a Kafka Connect cluster

-	config.storage.topic=__splunk-kafka-connect-task-configs # kafka topic used to persistent connector task configurations
+	config.storage.topic=__kafka-connect-splunk-task-configs # kafka topic used to persistent connector task configurations
 	config.storage.replication.factor=3

-	offset.storage.topic=__splunk-kafka-connect-offsets # kafka topic used to persistent task checkpoints
+	offset.storage.topic=__kafka-connect-splunk-offsets # kafka topic used to persistent task checkpoints
 	offset.storage.replication.factor=3
 	offset.storage.partitions=25

-	status.storage.topic=__splunk-kafka-connect-statuses # kafka topic used to persistent task statuses
+	status.storage.topic=__kafka-connect-splunk-statuses # kafka topic used to persistent task statuses
 	status.storage.replication.factor=3
 	status.storage.partitions=5
 	```